aws/amazon-ecs-cli/README.md

 ### ECS Profiles

-The Amazon ECS CLI supports the configuring of multiple sets of AWS credentials as named profiles using the `ecs-cli configure profile command`.
-These profiles can then be referenced when you run Amazon ECS CLI commands that require credentials using the `--ecs-profile` flag otherwise the default profile is used.
+The Amazon ECS CLI supports configuring multiple sets of AWS credentials as named profiles using the `ecs-cli configure profile command`.
+These profiles can then be referenced when you run Amazon ECS CLI commands using the `--ecs-profile` flag; If a custom profile is not specified, the default profile will be used.

-Set up a CLI profile with the following command, substituting `profile_name` with your desired profile name, `$AWS_ACCESS_KEY_ID` and `$AWS_SECRET_ACCESS_KEY` environment variables with your AWS credentials.
+Set up a CLI profile with the following command, substituting `profile_name` with your desired profile name, and `$AWS_ACCESS_KEY_ID` and `$AWS_SECRET_ACCESS_KEY` environment variables with your AWS credentials.

 `ecs-cli configure profile --profile-name profile_name --access-key $AWS_ACCESS_KEY_ID --secret-key $AWS_SECRET_ACCESS_KEY`

 ### Cluster Configurations

-A cluster configuration is a set of fields that describes an Amazon ECS cluster including the name of the cluster and the region.
-These configurations can then be referenced when you run Amazon ECS CLI commands using the `--cluster-config` flag otherwise the default configuration is used.
+A cluster configuration is the set of fields that describes an Amazon ECS cluster, including the name of the cluster and the region.
+These configurations can then be referenced when you run Amazon ECS CLI commands using the `--cluster-config` flag; otherwise, the default configuration is used.

-Create a cluster configuration with the following command, substituting `region_name` with your desired AWS region, `cluster_name` with the name of an existing Amazon ECS cluster or a new cluster to use, and `configuration_name` for the name you'd like to give this configuration.
+Create a cluster configuration with the following command, substituting `region_name` with your desired AWS region, `cluster_name` with the name of an existing Amazon ECS cluster or a new cluster to use, and `configuration_name` with the name you'd like to give this configuration.

 `ecs-cli configure --cluster cluster_name --region region_name --config-name configuration_name`